dr4gon37/GithubPage/_posts/2019-08-29-structure-vs-class.md

 {% endhighlight %}

-There are no mow differences between structure and class in C++.  <br/>
+There are no more differences between structure and class in C++.  <br/>
 To prove it, we will look at that code:  <br/>
 {% highlight c++ %}
 #include <type_traits>